MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 ---
 # Updates to Region information exposed to web content

-Microsoft Edge provides OS regional preference information to web content in order to help web site authors curate regional tailored experiences for their customers.
+Microsoft Edge provides operating sysytem (OS) regional preference information to web content to help web site authors create regional experiences on their website.
+This feature allows website authors to deliver value to customers who specifically change their regional preferences in the OS to reflect their personal preferences.

 ## Data Presentation
 Users want to see dates, times, numbers, and other formatting printed according to their preferences.
 For example, the US geographic region translates **7/2/2022** into **July 2nd, 2022**.
 Another geographic region could translate that same date into **February 7, 2022** because they read the month and day inversely.